 This seems like it should work.
 However, this query is actually looking for leads with any won opportunity

 and any opportunity where the value is greater than $100.
 To say it in plain English, we're asking Close to "show any opportunities that are in a 'won' status, and also show any opportunity (regardless of the status) with a value greater than $100."

-So in addition to pulling in leads with won opportunities that are worth more than $100 like you'd expect, you’ll get some other results, too: A lead with a $200 lost opportunity and a $50 won opportunity would match this query as well.
+So, in addition to pulling in leads with won opportunities worth more than $100 like you'd expect, you’ll get some other results, too.
+E.g., a lead with a $200 lost opportunity and a $50 won opportunity would match this query as well.

 To create more targeted searches, you’ll need to use nested grouping.
 Nested grouping allows you to limit multiple search conditions to a specific nested object.

 Put another way, nested grouping allows you to combine multiple search questions (“Does the lead have a won opportunity?
 Does the lead have an opportunity worth more than $100?”) into one more specific question (“Does the lead have a won opportunity that’s worth more than $100?”).